-It’s looking around the world, at what is happening with starving people and violence, which makes me feel small and helpless sometimes.
+Looking around the world, at what is happening with starving people and violence, makes me feel small and helpless sometimes.
 I can remember thinking about it ever since I was 15 years old, like Atlas, carrying the weight of the world on his shoulders.
 I wrote poetry, listened to Joan Baez and wrote John Lennon’s words of “Imagine” on my notebooks.

 Have you ever been asked about the teachers that influenced your life?
 Well, it’s happened to me quite a few times, and I’ve always given the same answer.
 Reuben.

 There are two ways of spreading light – to be the candle or the mirror that reflects it

 It was in grade 11.
 I was on the school council and headed the newsletter committee.
 One day, five of us were sitting in the principal’s office, accompanied by the teacher who had supported us for the entire year.
 This teacher, Reuben, had a family of his own, yet he spent hours with us, during breaks and after school, something no other teacher ever did.
 He sat on “our” side, facing the principal, and moved our chairs into a circle, breaking the authoritative seating arrangement.

 Later on that evening, I asked, “Reuben, why are you doing this?
 Why are you spending all this time with us?” and he said something that changed my life forever.
 “If I make a difference in the life of the five of you and each of you will make a difference in the life of some other five, it’ll spread, and together we will make this world a better place”.

 I think that, inside of me, I came up with the belief that his words were the answer to easing the load of the world.
 Each of us will make Heaven on Earth with the people around us, and together we will make this world a better place.